trychlos/pwix-modal/README.md

             Vertically center the modal in the screen

-        Default is to position about 4rem of the top (depending of the size of the screen).
+        Default is to position about 4rem of the top.

         Note that this vertical position might be shifted if several modals are stacked at this time.